Biblical Words [682]

 Clearly some dramatic things happened in Thessalonica the year or so before this letter was written (51 CE).
 According to Acts, which, as far as it goes, seems to be confirmed by references in the letter, there was lots of uproar caused by the evangelists Paul and Silas.
 Paul had started his preaching about Jesus as the Messiah in the synagogue, and after three weeks some of the Judeans had accepted his message, but even more people “of the devout Greeks and not a few of the leading women” also joined the new faith, taking it well beyond only Judean circles (Acts 17:4).

-faith and labor of love and steadfastness of hope” (verse 3).
-The message that Paul and Silas brought had
+Paul thanks God constantly that the Thessalonians have persisted in the faith and have grown in “the work of faith and labor of love and steadfastness of hope” (verse 3).
+The message that Paul and Silas brought had obviously caught fire and was sustaining a growing community of faith in that capital city of Macedonia.

 This very survival and growth was to Paul proof that it was the work of God.